MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 ## Considerations and limitations

-Authentication is blocked if any of the following conditions apply:​
+Token acquisition is blocked if any of the following conditions apply:​

 * The tenant switch is turned off.